 ...

 - For intra-frequency and inter-frequency measurements a measurement object is a single E-UTRA carrier frequency.
-Associated with this carrier frequency, E-UTRAN can configure a list of cell specific offsets and a list of ‘blacklisted’ cells.
-Blacklisted cells are not considered in event evaluation or measurement reporting.
+Associated with this carrier frequency, E-UTRAN can configure a list of cell specific offsets and a list of ‘exclude-listed’ cells.
+Exclude-listed cells are not considered in event evaluation or measurement reporting.

 ...